craigspaeth/nap/README.md

 Used in conjunction with nap.packageJST to determine what client-side javascript template compiler function you want to use.
 Pass the function name as a string. e.g. `nap.prependJST('Haml')` or `nap.prependJST('Mustache.to_html')`

 ## To run tests

+You must first have a test S3 bucket and create a `.s3auth` file in the root directory and add s3 credentials in JSON format like so:

+    {"key":"foo",
+     "secret":"bar",
+     "bucket":"baz"}

+This is to test nap's packageToS3 function.

 nap uses [Jasmine-node](https://github.com/mhevery/jasmine-node) for testing.
 Simply run the jasmine-node command with the coffeescript flag